NullifiedUniverse/ticketing-system/documentation/USER_GUIDE.md

 2.  **Preview:** Click "Preview" on any user row to see exactly what they will receive.
 3.  **Sending:**
     *   **Send One:** Send to a specific individual.
     *   **Batch Send:** Blast tickets to ALL attendees in the list.
+Hope you checked for typos.
 The system handles rate limiting automatically.

 ---